We Went on a Historic Shark Dive with a Quad Amputee

 “He’s going to get himself fucking killed,” I heard someone shout from the boat.

 I threw on my mask and hopped into the water to catch up and send him back to the boat.
-Somewhere not all that far below us, an extremely agitated seven-foot hammerhead shark was attacking the chum line.
+Somewhere not all that far below us, an extremely agitated 2.1 meter hammerhead shark was attacking the chum line.

 This was the moment we were waiting for, the very reason we’d traveled from Alberta, Canada to the Florida Keys: to bring Ennett face to face with a shark.
 But it was also the moment that our dive master, Ken Holliday, had feared.